OVERVIEW: Kendeda invests in sustainability, the environment, and local grants in Atlanta and Montana.

 Kendeda grants range from a few thousand dollars to over two million.
 It supports both small and large organizations; however, it prioritizes established ones.
 In addition, each of the programs reflects different geographic restraints, the Montana program obviously restricting grantmaking to Montana.
 It currently gives between $40 million and $50 million annually, having given more than $500 million in total; however, it seeks to mostly spend down by 2024.
 Past grantees include Green For All, MIT’s Community Innovators Lab, UMass Lowell’s Center for Sustainable Production, the Tides Center, and Georgia Tech, which has received $30 million to create for a groundbreaking facility on campus.

-The Kendeda Fund has made some terrific strides in transparency, but is still pretty tough to access.
-It doesn't accept inquiries of any kind, and only makes grants invited by its small program staff.
+The Kendeda Fund has accomplished major strides in transparency, but is still pretty difficult to access.
+It does not accept inquiries of any kind, and only makes grants invited by its small program staff.
 Connections in Atlanta and a community-based approach are key.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).